Balancing Night Shifts and Day Jobs: Can I Work Both Without Losing My MNC Position?

 HR4NATION

-There are people in India, who work 9 am to 6 pm in a company and 7 pm to 10 pm in some other firm.
-There is no bar to work in 2 employment as long as both employers know about your dual job and have no objection.
+There are people in India who work from 9 am to 6 pm in one company and from 7 pm to 10 pm in another firm.
+There is no restriction on working in two jobs as long as both employers are aware of your dual employment and have no objections.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute